Nursery Fees

 This approach provides a consistent subsidy each week, rather than concentrating funded hours in term time.

-6. Do we have to meet all three criteria to qualify for the extended entitlement?
+7. Do we have to meet both criteria to qualify for the extended entitlement?

 No, to qualify for the additional 570 hours of funding at Edenhurst, families need to meet a minimum of one of the three specific criteria as outlined in our EEF Entitlement Policy: